edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 ## Order of Precedence {/*order-of-precedence*/}

-The recommended practice is to create a Security Application Manager configuration that is tuned for each of your applications.
+The recommended practice is to create a Security Application configuration that is tuned for each of your applications.
 This allows you to apply a restrictive security policy with minimal false positives.
-Each Security Application Manager configuration's host and URL path conditions determine the set of traffic to which it may be applied.
-If a request is eligible to be screened by multiple Security Application Manager configurations, then WAF will screen it using the first eligible configuration in the list.
+Each Security Application configuration's host and URL path conditions determine the set of traffic to which it may be applied.
+If a request is eligible to be screened by multiple Security Application Manager configurations, then {{ PRODUCT_SECURITY }} will screen it using the first eligible configuration in the list.

-Reorder Security Application Manager configurations by dragging the desired configuration's ![](/images/icons/drag.png) icon to the desired position.
+Reorder Security Application configurations by dragging the desired configuration's ![](/images/icons/drag.png) icon to the desired position.

-## Security Application Manager Administration {/*security-application-manager-administration*/}
+## Security Application Administration {/*security-application-manager-administration*/}

-You may create, modify, and delete Security Application Manager configurations.
+You may create, modify, and delete Security Application configurations.

 Key information:

--   Administer Security Application Manager configurations from the [[Security Application Manager page](https://%5B%=Domains.Portal%%5D/Defend/ApplicationManager#/defend/waf/config-manager){target="_blank" madcap:conditions="General.EdgeCast,General.TransactOnly" madcap:excludeaction="unbind"}]{.portal}.
+-   Administer Security Application configurations from the [[Security Application page](https://%5B%=Domains.Portal%%5D/Defend/ApplicationManager#/defend/waf/config-manager){target="_blank" madcap:conditions="General.EdgeCast,General.TransactOnly" madcap:excludeaction="unbind"}]{.portal}.